10 Legendary New York Graffiti Artists

 Kenny Scharf - Early Works Influenced by Hanna Barbera Cartoons

-Kenny Scharf is a renowned painter and installation artist from Brooklyn, widely recognized for his work associated with the Lowbrow movement and inspired by pop culture and comic books.
+Kenny Scharf is a renowned painter, installation and graffiti artist from Brooklyn, widely recognized for his work associated with the Lowbrow movement and inspired by pop culture and comic books.
 Scharf was born in Los Angeles in 1958, after graduating at the School of Visual Arts in New York City he became a prominent member of the East Village art scene during the 1980s.
 His early works were greatly influenced by Hanna Barbera cartoon characters, but Scharf gradually moved to biomorphic imagery with astonishing results.
-Scharf received international acclaim in the late 1980s, when he began a series of ‘Glob’ paintings, which were inspired by abstract expressionism and surrealism.
+Scharf received international acclaim in the late 1980s when he began a series of Glob paintings, which were inspired by abstract expressionism and surrealism.
 His most recent series of paintings from 2010, titled ‘Naturafutura’, depict abstract swirls of black paint, inspired by his studio in coastal Brazil and the British Petrol oil spill crisis.

 Blade - Proud Owner of the Title : King of Graffiti

 One of the artists who created and popularized graffiti art in the 1970s is Blade, legendary New York graffiti artist and a proud owner of the title King of Graffiti.
 Active from 1972, Blade decided to paint original characters, and in 1980 chose subway trains as canvases for his conceptual works.
 During those years, Blade, a true graffiti pioneer, painted over five thousand pieces.
 Quickly he moved to paint canvases, and this decision led to his worldwide recognition.
 Credited as a developer of several classic graffiti styles, Blade remained very active in the contemporary art world all these years.